jaken92/hangman/README.md

 # Hangman

-First React-project by me and my classmate Emma Hedlund!
+Our first React-project by me and my classmate Emma Hedlund!